jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 </div>

 Those directories don't look very promising, and we can't access any of them anyway.
 Next, let's try to add some hostnames in our /etc/hosts file and see if that resolves the problem.
+The reason is that our browser first looks up records in the local /etc/hosts.
+If it doesn't find the IP address and corresponding hostname, it contacts a DNS server.
 We can simply append text to the file using the following syntax: *echo "some text" >> /etc/hosts*.
 Note that it might be necessary to give write permissions beforehand, which can be done with *sudo chmod 777 /etc/hosts* (it could be a good idea to get back to default permissions once we're done editing the file).

 <div class="img_container">
 ![add hostname]({{https://jsom1.github.io/}}/_images/htb_delivery_hostname.png)